Holy Cross Catholic Primary School

 We are proud of our excellent attendance record at Holy Cross.
 It shows children want to come to School and parents trust that the staff will care for the children and contact them if it is deemed necessary.
 Children are expected to be in School every day except on an occasion when poor health prevents this.
 If your child is absent from school please telephone us by 9:30am.
 If your child has an appointment during the day a known adult will need to collect them and sign them out at the office.
 Holidays are not allowed during term time.
 A child will only be allowed time off from school in exceptional circumstances.

-Culverley Road is one of Lewisham’s ‘School Streets’.
-This means between 8.15am and 9.15am and then 2.45pm and 3.45pm cars are not allowed to drive along the road.
+Culverley Road is one of Lewisham’s ‘School Streets’ This means that between 8:15am and 9:15am and then 2:45pm and 3:45pm cars are not allowed to drive along the road.
 The zigzag lines outside the School on Culverley Road and Sangley Road are mandatory.
-Anyone breaking these rules will receive a fine.
+Anyone breaking any of these rules is liable to receive a fine.
 These rules have been made for the safety of your children.

-The School car park is strictly for staff, parents and carers are asked not to use it Monday to Friday either for parking or turning.
+The School car park is strictly for staff, parents are asked not to use it Monday to Friday either for parking or turning.

-Entrance to the School at the beginning and end of the School day is through the KS2 playground in Culverley Road and via the gate in Sangley Road.
+Entrance to the School at the beginning and end of the School day is through the Key Stage 2 playground in Culverley Road and via the gate in Sangley Road.
 Before school begins children may come into the School Hall for prayers or go straight to their classroom from 8:45am.
 During School time access is through the entrance in Culverley Road.